 by David Fideler

-While the early Greek Stoics spoke of the perfect Sage, the later Roman Stoics focused on Stoicism as a path and a practice, in which you make small amounts of progress each day along the path.
+While the early Greek Stoics spoke of the perfect sage, the later Roman Stoics focused on Stoicism as a path, in which you make small amounts of progress each day.

 In Search of the Perfect Sage

-Epictetus and Marcus Aurelius hardly even mention the idea of the Sage, and while Seneca does draw on it, he says that the Sage is as rare as the “Egyptian Phoenix,” which appears every five-hundred years.
+Epictetus and Marcus Aurelius hardly even mention the idea of the sage, and while Seneca does draw on it extensively, he says that the sage is as rare as the “Egyptian Phoenix,” which appears every five-hundred years.

 Stoicism Is a Path of Daily Progress